StevenBlack/vocab/million-dollar-words.md

 ### predicable
-Something that can be stated as true or that can be proved.
-Pronounced PRED-IK- AH-BULL.

-### predormition
-The period of semiconsciousness before sleep, when you either begin to dream or to worry (in which case you may not sleep at all).
+Something that can be stated as true or that can be proved. predormition The period of semiconsciousness before sleep, when you either begin to dream or to worry (in which case you may not sleep at all).

 ### preponderant